or

 mirage daemon statusDaemon health, PID, uptime, workspace count.
 Exit 1 if daemon not reachable.

 mirage daemon stopPOST /v1/shutdown to trip the daemon’s exit event.
-Daemon snapshots active workspaces (if persist_dir set), closes them, exits.
+Daemon closes active workspaces and exits.
 Falls back to SIGTERM on --timeout.

 mirage daemon restartStop, then either wait for next workspace create to auto-spawn (default) or --eager to spawn immediately.
-Workspaces are LOST unless persist_dir is configured.
+Workspaces are LOST on restart — save any you want to keep first with mirage workspace snapshot <id> <path> and reload with mirage workspace load <path>.

 mirage daemon killSIGKILL via PID file at ~/.mirage/daemon.pid.
 Skips graceful shutdown — use only when stop hangs.